 Pronator syndrome is a compressive neuropathy of the median nerve at the level of the elbow.

-Pronator syndrome or pronator teres syndrome results in predominantly sensory alteration in the median nerve distribution of the hand and the palmar cutaneous distribution of the thenar eminence.
+Pronator syndrome or pronator teres syndrome results in a predominantly sensory alteration in the median nerve distribution of the hand and the palmar cutaneous distribution of the thenar eminence.

 [Read more on brachial plexus]